eclectic-coding/vanillajs-academy-2020/day2/NOTES.md

 ````

-# Common Issue: Using the field to determine visibilty
+# Common Issue: Using the field to determine visibility

 It is possible to check the status of the checkbox.
 However, it is possible for the checkbox and password field to get out of sync.